made from nature, compostable when outlived, handmade

 All ingrediensts are farmed organically or foraged in natural places.

-These cards are handmade, screen printed in two phases on wet paper, dried in presses.
+This series is handmade, screen printed in two phases on wet paper, dried in presses.
 Ingredients for the paints were foraged and gathered, then ground to dust, or cooked to their purest colour substance.

 The stamp on the back is made from charcoal, arabic gum (the sap of an acacia tree), water and organic honey.